-The Fund makes estimates and assumptions that affect the reported amounts of assets and liabilities within the next financial year.
+The Fund makes estimates and assumptions that affect the reported amounts of financial assets and financial liabilities within the next financial year.
 Estimates are continually evaluated and based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.